Setting input

 [numerics]

-This section allows the user to specify parameters to control numerical methods.
+This section allows the user to specify parameters to control numerical methods for the spatial discretization

 ep_order